Artist

 On the opposite wall is a portrait of the studious Benjamin Franklin, seen seated at a desk surrounded by his correspondence.
 In his hand is an American wild turkey feather quill pen, the bird he wanted as the nation’s icon.
 On his desk is a letter to his friend and colleague Jefferson, representing their ongoing conversations about the importance of sustainable agriculture to the country’s independence and future.
 Another letter, on his left, to the famous American botanist John Bartram, details the value of an innovative Chinese food product made from soybeans: tofu.
 Wheat is seen in the foreground, sugar in a bottle on the right, and soybeans in Franklin’s hand.

-Nathan Loda, a Vienna, VA native, has created artwork for several of our restaurants, including the a contemporary take on our first president, Young Washington, with a man bun at Farmers & Distillers and the striking Headless Horse host stand artwork found at Founding Farmers Tysons.
+Nathan Loda, a Vienna, VA native, has created artwork for several of our restaurants, including the a contemporary take on our first president, Young Washington, with a man bun at Founding Farmers & Distillers and the striking Headless Horse host stand artwork found at Founding Farmers Tysons.

 Loda received his MFA from George Mason University in 2015 and a BFA in painting from Shepherd University in Shepherdstown, WV in 2011.
 He is an adjunct painting and drawing professor at George Mason University and is represented by the Adah Rose Gallery in Kensington, MD.
 His studio work reflects his passion for history, storytelling, and the outdoors.